computablelabs/compspec/TopLevelSpec.md

 function update_listings_accessed(uint num_workloads) external
 ```
 This function can only be called by an authorized `Backend`.
 At present, only reports the number of queries run on this `Backend`.

+#### Attestation for Compute

+Attestation is the process by which a `Market` records that a particular
+computation was run at a particular time and yielded a particular result.
+This
+is done by recording the cryptographic hash of the program that was run and the
+cryptographic hash of the yielded result within the `Market` contract.